 “When a member of a bishopric or stake presidency or another assigned leader meets with a child, youth, or woman, he or she should ask a parent or another adult to be in an adjoining room, foyer, or hall.
 If the person being interviewed desires, another adult may be invited to be present during the interview.
 Leaders should avoid all circumstances that could be misunderstood” (Handbook 1: Stake Presidents and Bishops, 7.4, ChurchofJesusChrist.org).

-Will I need to take this again if I move to another ward or branch or if I am released?
+Will I need to take this again if I move to another ward or branch or if I receive a new calling?